ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 ### Proposed AI/ML Approach

 Predicting historical weather data using ML and Statistical Methods:
-- LSTM
+- We will build models for both predicition and classification tasks
-- Random Forests
+- Possible approaches inclued - LSTM, Random Foresests, Time Series Forecasting, among others
-- Time Series Analysis
+-

 This may be followed by voice-activated mobile interface in Hausa for accessibility (if feasible within the project timeline).